open/close all folders

 Anime and Manga

-- Detective Conan recently featured a rather a rather sad case that was a two-part episode.
-The president of a small-time entertainment company was having some problems with a TV station's manager.
-The manager had been extorting him, and then wound up dead as the result of poison.
-The company president was discovered to have hidden some evidence, then tried to take the rap for the crime until Conan-via-Kogoro revealed the true culprit.
-It was his office assistant.
-The two loved each other, though neither had confessed their feelings to the other yet; the assistant had murdered the TV manager because she knew he was causing problems for the company president.
-She then called the president, told him what she did, and committed suicide.
-The president hid her body in the trunk of his car, hid the evidence that she had committed the crime, and got ready to take the blame in order to preserve her good name.
-However, Conan had deduced this much as well, and the man ended up going free.
+- A two-part episode featured Shougo Soumei, the president of a small-time entertainment company, who was having some problems with the TV station's manager Raisaku Nakame; he had been extorting him, and then wound up dead as the result of poison.
+Shougo was discovered to have hidden some evidence, then tried to take the rap for the crime until Conan-via-Kogoro revealed the true culprit...
+It was his office assistant, Maiko Kozumi.
+The two loved each other, though neither had confessed their feelings to the other yet.
+Maiko murdered Nakame because she knew he was causing problems for Shougo; she then called Shougo, told him what she did, gave him an Anguished Declaration of Love... and threw herself off a window.
+Poor Shougo was so shattered by this that he put Maiko's body in the trunk of his car, hid the evidence that she had committed the crime, and got ready to take the blame in order to preserve his beloved Maiko's good name.
+However, Conan had deduced this much as well, revealed the whole deal through Kogoro, and Shougo ended up going free.

-- Another example from the Night Baron Virus case: Ran thought that the karate champion she fangirled upon was the murderer, but he was planting evidence against himself to divert attention from the true killer, his Broken Bird girlfriend.
+- Another example from the Night Baron Virus case: Ran thought that Satoshi, the karate champion she fangirled upon was the murderer, but he was planting evidence against himself to divert attention from the true killer, his Broken Bird girlfriend, Akiko, who killed the victim in revenge for having driven her beloved brother to kill himself.
 He was arrested too, but because he took the heat.

 - The Lieze sisters of Magical Girl Lyrical Nanoha A's attempt to do this for their master, but as their master said, their captor already knew everything so it was useless to lie.

-- This happens in Ore no Imōto ga Konna ni Kawaii Wake ga Nai, when Kyosuke takes the heat for Kirino's H-games when their dad found out.
-This is particularly hilarious as this means Kyousuke admits he is (1) using Kirino's computer (2) in Kirino's room (3) to play H-games (4) of a siscon nature.
+- Kyosuke takes the heat for Kirino's H-Games when their dad found out.
+This is particularly hilarious as this means Kyousuke admits he is (1) using Kirino's computer (2) in Kirino's room (3) to play H-Games (4) of a siscon nature.

 - He does it again to help patch Kirino and her friend, Ayase's, friendship after the latter found out about her hobby.
 Really, this seems to be his plan A.